Skip to content ↓

 The Pupil Premium (PP) and Service Premium currently stand at:

-• £985 for every secondary-age pupil who claims free school meals or who has claimed free school meals in the last 6 years - from 2023 to 2024 this amount will be set at £1,035
+• £1050 for every secondary-age pupil who claims free school meals or who has claimed free school meals in the last 6 years

-• £2,410 for every pupil who has left local authority care through adoption, special guardianship order or child arrangements order - from 2023 to 2024 this amount will be set at £2,530
+• £2,570 for every pupil who has left local authority care through adoption, special guardianship order or child arrangements order

 The PP funding is used to help fund a range of educational benefits for pupils across the school such as targeted small-group interventions, additional pastoral support, or inclusion in school activities such as extracurricular clubs, school trips, and music lessons.